 Wille Ito

-Willie Ito’s career as an animator/cartoonist spans nearly 60 years and worked at four major studios.
-Growing up in San Francisco's "Japantown" area, Willie dreamed of becoming an animator after watching Snow White and the Seven Dwarfs at a small theater located just outside at the edge of Japantown.
-Wille practiced his drawing skills by tracing pages from his coloring books and inspiration for his stories came from reading his comic books collection.
+Willie’s career as an animator/cartoonist spans nearly 60 years and four major studios.
+Growing up in San Francisco's "Japantown" area, Willie dreamed of becoming an animator after watching Snow White and the Seven Dwarfs at a small theater located just at the edge of Japantown.
+Wille practiced his drawing skills by tracing pages from his coloring books and inspiration for his stories from reading his comic books collection.
 During World War II, Willie's family were relocated to a Japanese interment camp in Utah.
-Willie continued to doodle and create animation flip books on anything he could find, including the white spaces and margins of the Sears Roebuck and the Montgomery Ward catalogs.
-After three years in the interment camp, Willie's family returned to California.
+Willie continued to doodle on anything he could find, including the white space and margins of the Sears Roebucks and Montgomery Ward catalogs.
+After three years in the interment camp, Willie's family returned to San Francisco..

 Wille Ito

-Willie Ito’s career as an animator/cartoonist spans nearly 60 years and worked at four major studios.
-Growing up in San Francisco's "Japantown" area, Willie dreamed of becoming an animator after watching Snow White and the Seven Dwarfs at a small theater located just outside at the edge of Japantown.
-Wille practiced his drawing skills by tracing pages from his coloring books and inspiration for his stories came from reading his comic books collection.
+Willie’s career as an animator/cartoonist spans nearly 60 years and four major studios.
+Growing up in San Francisco's "Japantown" area, Willie dreamed of becoming an animator after watching Snow White and the Seven Dwarfs at a small theater located just at the edge of Japantown.
+Wille practiced his drawing skills by tracing pages from his coloring books and inspiration for his stories from reading his comic books collection.
 During World War II, Willie's family were relocated to a Japanese interment camp in Utah.
-Willie continued to doodle and create animation flip books on anything he could find, including the white spaces and margins of the Sears Roebuck and the Montgomery Ward catalogs.
-After three years in the interment camp, Willie's family returned to California.
+Willie continued to doodle on anything he could find, including the white space and margins of the Sears Roebucks and Montgomery Ward catalogs.
+After three years in the interment camp, Willie's family returned to San Francisco..

 Disneyana Fan Club's Disney Legend Honoree